na-na-hi/renget/archive/pcrgjpstartguide.md

 Q - **I heard this game can ruin units by maxing them out, is that true?**
 A - As of February 2nd, 2023 - The only way to brick a unit is most likely by having them leveled to max for things like Maho 6 Star, Rin 6 Star & some other supports that provide defensive buffs.
 This is due to the fact that skills increasing defensive stats still reduce the amount of TP gained, based off damage taken.
 Cygames has mentioned that they're monitoring this system change and will adjust as they deem necessary.
-**TL;DR - Very rarely, you might brick your units if a comp uses Ames but that's not much of a worry**
+**TL;DR - Sometimes your comps may see varying results due to units with defensive buffs, so in that sense they are bricked.**

 Q - **They got rid of bricking?
 How?**
 A - An update made TP gain somewhat standardized across the board.
 TP Gain from damage taken is calculated as if your unit is the 2nd highest rank, with no equips.
 These calculations also remove HP, M.Def & P.Def stats from the following sources: